 Taking the first step can be daunting.
 You are most welcome to telephone me or send an e-mail with your questions before we decide a time to meet.

-The therapeutic process requires continuity in order to be fruitful.
+The therapeutic process requires continuity in order to be effective.
 It therefore involves a commitment to weekly sessions and we would agree a regular time to meet on the same day each week.
 Sessions are fifty minutes long.
 This time is kept for you and I do therefore charge for all sessions that you miss or cancel, whatever the reason.
 I offer therapy at a frequency of one to three sessions weekly.